rgould/dcc_tabbed_sheet/README.md

 * A mechanism to quickly upload the build result to a game on roll20 (faster testing!)
 * An "emulator" so that you can run the character sheet locally while developing
 * A similar mechanism for compiling CSS files
+* Allow custom builds, so that it's easy for a Judge to mix their own customizations with the default template (thus easy to get upstream changes)

 ## Contributing